-Investments Measured at the NAV Redemption Unfunded Frequency (if Redemption Fair Value Commitments Currently Eligible) Notice Period Real estate (1) \$ 22,660,466 \$ - Quarterly 45 Days Real estate (2) 6,749,386 - Quarterly 10 Days Private equity (3) 3,095,642 136,594 N/A N/A Private equity (4) 11,003,307 N/A N/A Total investments measured at the NAV \$ 43,508,801 \$ 136,594
+Investments Measured at the NAV Redemption Unfunded Redemption Fair Value Commitments Currently Eligible) Notice Period Real estate fund (1) \$ 25,705,168 \$ - Quarterly 45 Days Real estate fund (2) 7,980,697 - Quarterly 10 Days Private equity fund (3) 4,387,000 136,594 N/A N/A Private equity fund (4) 9,897,528 - N/A N/A Hedge fund (5) 7,010,656 Quarterly 90 Days Total investments measured at the NAV \$ 54,981,049 \$ 136,594

 - (1) Real estate fund: This fund is an open-end, commingled real-estate fund consisting primarily of real estate properties in the multifamily, industrial, office, retail and hotel sector.
 The investment is valued at NAV and redemption requests must be received by the fund 45 days prior to quarterend. - (2) Real estate fund: This fund is an open-end, commingled investment vehicle with a multidisciplinary investment strategy.
 Diversified nationally, the foundation of the portfolio is to acquire yield-driven assets consisting of all property types.
 The investment is valued at NAV and redemption request must be received by the fund 10 days prior to quarter end. - (3) Private equity fund: This fund seeks to acquire and structure private equity portfolios of private equity partnerships and underlying portfolio companies.
 The investment is valued at NAV. - (4) Private equity fund: This fund seeks to acquire and structure private equity portfolios of private equity partnerships and underlying portfolio companies.
-The investment is valued at NAV.
+The investment is valued at NAV. - (5) Hedge fund: This fund seeks to acquire fundamentally cheap corporate and mortgage securities in order to reduce drawdowns during market dislocations.
+The investment is valued at NAV and redemption requests must be received by the fund 90 days prior to quarter end.